slavaim/MacOSX-IOKit-Hooker/README.md

 ##Usage

-The project contains an example of hooker usage for IOUserClient objects hooks in the example directory.
+The project contains an example of hooker usage for IOUserClient objects.

-For a particular details look at HookExample function that initiates hooking for IOUserClient derived objects.
+For particular details look at HookExample function that initiates hooking for IOUserClient derived objects.